 That’s one of the conclusions reached in a study by Experian Data Quality and eDataSource.

-The “Unwrapping Holiday Email Success” analysis tracked email activity by five ecommerce brands: Walmart, Amazon, Zappos, Chubbies Shorts, and Staples during the 2015 holiday season (October 1, 2015 to January 5, 2016).
+The “Unwrapping Holiday Email Success” analysis tracked email activity by five ecommerce brands: Walmart, Amazon, Zappos, Chubbies Shorts, and Staples through the holiday shopping season, from Black Friday through New Year’s Day.

 The results confirm the fundamentals of successful email marketing and provide a rare glimpse into the exact frequency and open rates of holiday email campaigns.

 In this Insight, we’ll consider the primary takeaways from the study, share our perspectives, and suggest ways you can leverage the lessons learned to boost your ecommerce or lead-generation revenue – not only during the holidays, but all year long.